MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 See how to check whether [delegated access is configured on the mailbox](https://github.com/OfficeDev/O365-InvestigationTooling/blob/master/DumpDelegatesandForwardingRules.ps1).

-To create this report, run a small PowerShell script that will get a list of all your users.
+To create this report, run a small PowerShell script that gets a list of all your users.
 Then, use the Get-MailboxPermission cmdlet to create a CSV file of all the mailbox delegates in your tenancy.

 Look for unusual names or permission grants.
 If you see something unusual, contact the mailbox owner to check whether it is legitimate.

 ### Are there forwarding rule(s) configured for the mailbox?

 In this step, you need to check each mailbox that was previously identified for forwarding rules or inbox rules.
-For forwarding rules, use the following PowerShell cmdlet:
+For forwarding rules, use the following PowerShell command:

 ```powershell
 Get-Mailbox | select UserPrincipalName,ForwardingSmtpAddress,DeliverToMailboxAndForward | Export-csv c:\temp\Forwarding.csv -NoTypeInformation